gradle/gradle/design-docs/component-metadata.md

 Option 1 can turn into option 2 later.

+## Story: Add Java API for component metadata rules

+The approach from the previous story and apply it to `ComponentMetadataHandler` and component metadata rules.

+Generate closure-based methods for any methods that take a `RuleAction` parameter, and remove the existing Closure-accepting duplicates.

 ## Story: Build script targets component selection rule to particular module

 This story adds some convenience DSL to target a selection rule a particular group or module: